-FTA's Project Management Oversight (PMO) Program is a continuous process of review and evaluation of the project sponsor's progress of major capital projects to ensure compliance with statutory, administrative, and regulatory requirements.
+FTA's Project Management Oversight (PMO) program is a continuous process of review and evaluation of the project sponsor's progress of major capital projects to ensure compliance with statutory, administrative, and regulatory requirements.
 These projects can extend for miles and cross jurisdictional boundaries while fitting into existing urban, rural, and railroad environments.
-Oversight begins early in the project implementation, usually during the time of Project Development.
+Oversight begins early in the project implementation, usually during the time of Project Development (PD).

-Ongoing and recurring oversight by the PMOC helps FTA accomplish its fundamental stewardship role and provides project sponsors with oversight and technical assistance to identify and avoid problems, capture opportunities, mitigate risks, and meet the requirements of 49 CFR Part 633, the PMO Rule.
-The PMO Rule describes the roles and responsibilities of FTA and recipients of federal funds (project sponsors) with respect to the PMO Program and its Project Management Plans (PMPs).
+Ongoing and recurring oversight by the PMOC helps FTA accomplish their fundamental stewardship role and provides project sponsors with oversight and technical assistance to identify and avoid problems, capture opportunities, mitigate risks, and meet the requirements of 49 CFR Part 633, the PMO Rule.
+The PMO Rule describes the roles and responsibilities of FTA and recipients of federal funds (project sponsors) with respect to the PMO program and their Project Management Plans (PMPs).

 Effective project management oversight, and its associated reporting, changes as a project moves through the various phases of development.
-The PMOC, as part of its initial oversight activities, must gain a clear understanding of the project sponsor's management capacity and capability and the project's scope, cost, schedule, and planned delivery method as well as the unique political, environmental, jurisdictional, third party stakeholders, and regulatory conditions that could affect the project.
-Prior to a project receiving a federal funding commitment, oversight is focused primarily on the project's readiness to advance to the next phase in the major capital project process.
-Project readiness includes evaluation of the project sponsor's management capacity and capability to successfully advance the project, including the development and definition of the fundamental project characteristics including scope, schedule, cost, quality, safety and the preparation of its PMP and sub-plans.
+The PMOC, as part of their initial oversight activities, must gain a clear understanding of the project sponsor's management capacity and capability and the project's scope, cost, schedule, and planned delivery method as well as the unique political, environmental, jurisdictional, third-party stakeholders, and regulatory conditions that could affect the project.
+Prior to a project receiving a Federal funding commitment, FTA's oversight is focused primarily on the project's readiness to advance to the next phase in the major capital project process.
+Project readiness includes evaluating the project sponsor's management capacity and capability to successfully advance the project, including the development and definition of the fundamental project characteristics including scope, schedule, cost, quality, safety, and the preparation of their PMP and subplans.

-Following the award of federal funds (grant award), the primary focus of oversight is monitoring the project's advancement toward its completion or initiation of revenue service as well as the project sponsor's management of those activities, including adherence to its approved PMP and sub-plans.
+Following the award of Federal funds (grant award), the primary focus of oversight is monitoring the project's advancement toward completion or initiation of revenue service as well as the project sponsor's management of those activities, including adherence to their approved PMP and subplans.
 Toward the end of the project's development, the oversight focus changes once more to an assessment of the project sponsor's ability to achieve project completion and the project's readiness to enter revenue service.